pattex/octopod/README.md

 * [Podlove Web Player](http://podlove.org/podlove-web-player/)
 * [Podlove Alternate Feeds](http://podlove.org/alternate-feeds/)
 * [Podlove Simple Chapters](http://podlove.org/simple-chapters/)

+***Attention: This project is absolutely in a non 1.0 status.
+This means that there is no guarantee for not breaking this or that behavior with the next update.
+Hopefully you are brave enough to play with this cute little toy anyway.
+[Bug reports](https://github.com/pattex/octopod/issues) and even more push requests are highly welcome.***

 ## Requirements, installation and setup
 Since Jekyll and Octopod are written in the [Ruby programming language](http://www.ruby-lang.org/) you need a running Ruby interpreter – which sadly is sometimes easier said than done – and the [bundler](http://gembundler.com/) gem installed.